JAIL detention facility INSPECTION/INVESTIGATION OFFICER, J54

 Level I Code: J54A Salary Band: I

-This is the basic level of this job family where employees are primarily responsible for performing routine entry level work in a training status to build their skills in inspecting and investigating county and city jails to determine compliance with state standards.
-In this role they will perform tasks involving coordination and consultation with state, county and city officials and providing assistance to jail administrators and other appropriate officials concerning standards and requirements for jail facility operations.
+This is the basic level of this job family where employees are primarily responsible for performing routine entry level work in a training status to build their skills in inspecting and investigating county and city jail detention facilities to determine compliance with state standards.
+In this role they will perform tasks involving coordination and consultation with state, county and city officials and providing assistance to jail detention facility administrators and other appropriate officials concerning standards and requirements for jail detention facility operations.

-Education and Experience requirements at this level consist of a bachelor’s degree in law enforcement, public health, hospital or public administration, behavioral or environmental science; or a bachelor’s degree that includes a minimum of thirty semester hours in any combination of physical, natural, or biological sciences; or an equivalent combination of education and experience, substituting one year of experience in a correctional facility certification or accreditation program or other professional employment that included correctional, law enforcement, public health, or environmental health inspection, investigation, or administration experience for each year of the required education.
+Education and Experience requirements at this level consist of a bachelor’s degree in criminal justice, public health, health care administration, public administration, behavioral or environmental science; or an equivalent combination of education and experience, substituting one year of experience in a correctional facility certification or accreditation program or professional employment that included inspection, investigation, or policy and program development, evaluation and supervision, in a correctional, law enforcement, or enforcement setting for each year of the required education.

 Level II Code: J54B Salary Band: J

-This is the career level of this job family where employees are assigned duties and responsibilities at the full-performance level and perform a variety of tasks involving the inspection and investigation of county and city jails to determine compliance with state standards, providing consultation and assistance to facility administrators and officials in keeping facilities within prescribed standards and assisting in on-the-job training of other jail inspection/investigation officers.
+This is the career level of this job family where employees are assigned duties and responsibilities at the full-performance level and perform a variety of tasks involving the inspection and investigation of county and city jail detention facilities to determine compliance with state standards, providing consultation and assistance to facility administrators and officials in keeping facilities within prescribed standards and assisting in on-the-job training of other jail detention facility inspection/investigation officers.
 At this level, limited guidance and training may be provided to entry-level employees performing inspection/investigation work.

-Knowledge, Skills and Abilities required at this level include those identified in Level I, plus more detailed and in depth knowledge of jail facility administrative and operating procedures; of jail standards and their applicability to various types of facilities; and of proper investigative techniques for detention facility complaints.
+Knowledge, Skills and Abilities required at this level include those identified in Level I, plus knowledge of jail detention facility administrative and operating procedures; of jail detention facility standards and their applicability to various types of facilities; and of proper investigative techniques for detention facility complaints.

-Education and Experience requirements at this level consist those identified in Level I, plus one additional year of jail inspection experience.
+Education and Experience requirements at this level consist of those identified in Level I plus one additional year of jail inspection experience in inspection, investigation, or policy and program development, evaluation and supervision, in a correctional, law enforcement, or enforcement setting.

 Level III Code: J54C Salary Band: L

-This is the leadership level of this job family where employees are assigned responsibility for coordinating and supervising the field activities for a jail facilities inspection unit and assisting in developing, implementing and evaluating program services.
+This is the leadership level of this job family where employees are assigned responsibility for coordinating and supervising the field activities for a jail detention facilitity's inspection unit and assisting in developing, implementing and evaluating program services.
 This includes responsibility for planning, scheduling and controlling required inspection activities, and preparing or reviewing required reports.
-Positions may be assigned supervision of other Jail Inspection/Investigation Officers which includes responsibilities for reviewing and assigning work, providing training, evaluating performance, employee development, approving leave and initiating disciplinary actions, as well as performing other administrative functions.
+Positions will be assigned supervision of other Jail Detention Facility Inspection/Investigation Officers which includes responsibilities for reviewing and assigning work, providing training, evaluating performance, employee development, approving leave and initiating disciplinary actions, as well as performing other administrative functions.

 Knowledge, Skills and Abilities required at this level include those identified in Level II, plus knowledge of administrative principles and practices; of budgetary procedures; and of supervisory principles and practices.
 Ability is required to direct the work of inspectors.

-Education and Experience requirements at this level consist of those identified in Level II and two additional years of jail inspection experience.
+Education and Experience requirements at this level consist of those identified in Level II and two additional years of experience in inspection, investigation, or policy and program development, evaluation and supervision, in a correctional, law enforcement, or enforcement setting.

 Applicants must be willing and able to fulfill all job-related travel normally associated with this position.